kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ## Demo 1

 First of all, we need to import **Alamofire** into our project. so lets do that.
+There are 4 types of installation options available to integrate `Alamofire`, among them we have used `CocoaPods`.

 ```
 // 1
 import Alamofire
 ```

-Next, we will create a function called `upload` to upload files, which takes `UIImage` as input parameter and returns file upload progress with completion block.
+Next, we will create a function called `upload` to upload files, which takes `UIImage` as input parameter and returns file uploading progress with completion block.

 ```
 // 2